orchetect/TimecodeKit/README.md

 ## Contributions

 Contributions are welcome.
-Feel free to post an Issue to discuss.
+Feel free to post in Discussions first before submitting a PR.